Empathetech-LLC/expense-report/README.md

 # Usage

-Currently, Empathetech uses QuickBooks (not affiliated).
+Currently, we use QuickBooks (not sponsored/affiliated).

 `expense-report.py` generates the reports by running